-Finally, though our manipulations of interest were within-participants, we next explored individual differences in search performance.
-We expected that individual differences in search performance would be predicted by individual differences in memory if participants were relying on memory to guide search.
-To investigate this, we calculated the correlation between search performance on valid trials in session 2 and final memory performance in session 1.
-Across-participant variance in search performance was strongly predicted by variance in final memory performance in session 1 (proportion of saccades near target location in session 1 vs. session 2, $r{30} = 0.56$ , p < 0.001).
-Furthermore, the degree of memory competition experienced by participants in session 1 predicted competition on valid trials in session 2 (proportion of saccades near competitor location in session 1 vs. session 2, $r{30} = 0.40$ , p = 0.025), indicating that saccades to the competitor location in session 2 were most likely the result of memory competition.
-These results further validate the importance of memory, and the resolution of memory competition, for visual search performance.
+Together, these results confirm that participants performed accurately on the search task but nevertheless experienced memory competition.
+To explore whether search variability was related to individual differences in memory, we compared search performance in session 2 to learning in session 1.
+Across-participant variance in search performance on valid trials was strongly predicted by variance in final memory performance on day 1 (proportion of saccades near target location on day 1 vs. day 2, r{30} = 0.56, p = 0.0009).
+Furthermore, the degree of memory competition experienced by participants on day 1 predicted competition on day 2 (proportion of saccades near competitor location on day 1 vs. day 2, r{30} = 0.40, p = 0.025).
+These results validate the importance of memory, and the resolution of memory competition, for visual search performance.